-1. All federal and state awards are subject to government funding.
+- All federal and state awards are subject to government funding.

-2. If your FAFSA is selected for verification, you will be required to complete a verification worksheet and provide the requested documentation, which may include federal tax transcripts and W2s.
+- If your FAFSA is selected for verification, you may be required to complete and submit additional documentation to the Office of Financial Aid, which may include federal tax transcripts and W-2 forms.

-6. In order to receive federal and state aid, students must maintain satisfactory academic progress as defined in the Merrimack College catalog.
+- In order to receive federal and state aid, students must maintain satisfactory academic progress as defined in the Merrimack College catalog.

-9. Merrimack College reserves the right to correct any errors in notification of awards.
+- Merrimack College reserves the right to correct any errors in notification of awards.

 Federal, institutional, and alternative loan funds will be disbursed directly to the student’s account after the add/drop date of each semester as long as all eligibility criteria has been met.
 Federal loan disbursement notifications will be sent via email to students (and to parents who borrowed a Federal PLUS Loan) after disbursement.
 Students/Parents have a right to cancel all or a portion of their loan(s) if we are notified via email (students must use their Merrimack email account) within the specified time frame listed on the notification.